 After completing a root canal treatment and addressing the pain, a dental professional might elect to protect the tooth with a crown.
 Crowns cover broken teeth and are useful when the integrity of the tooth in question is poor.

 Depending on the situation, it is possible to manufacture a crown with the CEREC technology during a single visit.
 Ceramic inlays or crowns from a laboratory are also an option when the situation requires more resistant materials in thin layers (gold or zircon) or when aesthetic considerations require the collaboration of a laboratory technician.

 In some situations, the tooth may break below the level of the gum or bone.
 In the first case, it is possible to adjust the level of the gingiva with a laser directly to the clinic (laser gingivectomy).
 This procedure allows the dentist to clear the tooth and repair it.

 In cases of tooth fracture deep below the gingiva or even up to the bone level, it is possible to remove bone and gum around the tooth to repair it.

 If the tooth is broken too far below the gum and bone, it is sometimes necessary to extract it.
 Dentists usually follow this procedure by the installation of implants.

-Schedule an appointment with our Chandler Dental office by calling (480) 814-8888 and find out more about what can be done about your broken tooth.
+Here are 5 methods for treating a broken tooth but the best way to customize your treatment is to schedule an appointment with our Chandler Dental office by calling (480) 814-8888 and find out more about what can be done about your broken tooth.